SebastianUA/terraform/google_cloud_platform/examples/compute_address/README.md

-# Work with AWS COMPUTE_ADDRESS via terraform
+# Work with COMPUTE_ADDRESS via terraform

 A terraform module for making COMPUTE_ADDRESS.